Skip to content

 A struct that has the store, drop and copyabilities.

-Let’s try to compile what we have now:
+Let’s try to compile what we have now (Spoiler alert: it will not work):

 We have some errors on Unbound type- this is happening because we used some types but never imported them, and the compiler doesn’t know where to get them from.